-No other natural stone is as recognizable as marble.
-The beauty and sophistication of marble and marble countertops offer a distinctive tone to any home.
+With its unmistakable beauty, the sophistication of marble and marble countertops offer a distinctive look to any home.

 Let’s answer some questions you may have about marble and marble countertops.

 How is marble made?